-There are three main types of eating disorder in adults:
+There are three main types of eating disorders in adults:

-1. Anorexia nervosa.
-Characterised by a body weight that is less than what would be expected given someone’s age, height etc. Sufferers tend to restrict their eating due to concerns about their weight and shape (such as a fear of weight gain) and lose weight.
+- Anorexia nervosa.
+Characterised by a bodyweight that is less than what would be expected given someone’s age, height etc. Sufferers tend to restrict their eating due to concerns about their weight and shape (such as a fear of weight gain) and lose weight.

-3. Binge-eating disorder.
+- Binge-eating disorder.
 Characterised by Individuals by binge eating (as in bulimia nervosa) but without compensatory behaviours.
-The binge eating often occurs in secret and is associated with significant distress.
+Binge eating often occurs in secret and is associated with significant distress.

-- There are also some disorder that are more common in children, such as pica (compulsive eating of non-foods) or ARFID, (avoidant/restrictive food intake disorder).
+There are also some disorders that are more common in children, such as Pica (compulsive eating of non-foods) or ARFID, (avoidant/restrictive food intake disorder).